 - Not everyone with a disability wishes to discuss it or its limitations.
 Wait until you know an individual before asking personal questions.

-People First Language and Disability Etiquette Resources
+Identity First - People First Language and Disability Etiquette Resources

 - A-Z of Disability Etiquette (Links to an external site.) by Independence Australia.